Poll card information

 Voting by proxy

 If you are unable to visit a polling station on election day you can have someone else cast your vote for you.
 You will need to arrange for a proxy voter in advance.
-There are two ways that you can authorise someone else to vote on your behalf: by authorising a proxy voter directly on your voting pass or by submitting a written request for proxy voter authorisation.
+There are two ways that you can authorise someone else to vote on your behalf: by authorising a proxy voter directly on your poll card or by submitting a written request for proxy voter authorisation.

 Authorising a proxy voter on your voting pass